 Dr. Milligan had been vice-president of the Board of Trustees of Geneva College since its removal to Beaver Falls.
 He was steadfastly friendly to the College.
 He was working in its interests, laboring to secure funds for its Library and Endowment when sickness overtook him in New York.
-Occasionally he came to see us at our work, and the boys gave no more hearty welcome to any visitor than to M'Leod Milligan, if he entered chapel at the hour of the morning prayers.
+Occasionally he came to see us at our work, and the boys gave no more hearty welcome to any visitor than to M'Leod Milligan, if he entered the chapel at the hour of the morning prayers.
 His two sons graduated from us.
 The father had the ministry in view for his sons when he sent them to college; and he lived long enough to hear one of them preach, and to have the other preparing for the same work in the Seminary.
-We, who knew his desire, owe it to this dear man, whose body only is here,-we owe it to this man of God-to follow, to encircle, to gird about with sympathy and prayers, these his sons, that they may do the work that he wished them to do, and so far as he himself was able, prepared them for doing.
+We, who knew his desire, owe it to this dear man, whose body only is here,-we owe it to this man of God to follow, to encircle, to gird about with sympathy and prayers, these his sons, that they may do the work that he wished them to do, and so far as he himself was able, prepared them for doing.
 Our desire is that they may share largely in the success that followed the father.
 "Instead of the fathers, may God take the children."

 I was thinking a moment ago, when the brother was speaking, what the grace of God could do for a life.
 Indeed, the help of God does wonders for anything with which it may have to do.
-It gives to the sky the brightness of the aurora and glory of the dawn; can put darkness out of the world by the light of its stars.
-Divine help will make a tree a thing of beauty amid the blossoms of May, and branches heavy with fruit under the sun of autumn.
+It gives to the sky the brightness of the aurora and the glory of the dawn; can put darkness out of the world by the light of its stars.
+Divine help will make a tree a thing of beauty amid the blossoms of May, and its branches heavy with fruit under the sun of autumn.
 We must magnify the divine grace that made this life what it was.
-M'Leod Milligan's life was a successful life; for,-the reason is a plain one-he was a said that "three things Some one has necessary to make a hero-intellect, character, health.
+M'Leod Milligan's life was a successful life; for,-the reason is a plain one-he was a good man, "full of faith and of the Holy Ghost."
+"Ye have not chosen Me, but I have chosen you, and ordained you, that ye should go and bring forth fruit.

+Some one has said that "three things are necessary to make a hero-intellect, character, health.
 A moral purpose compelling, a vivid mind to plan, and a well-built machine to execute the plan."
-This would describe our friend. elements were so mixed in him that nature might stand up and say, this was a man."
+This would describe our friend.
+"The elements were so mixed in him that nature might stand up and say, this was a man."
 The highest issue of life is an action and not a thought.
 This life was full of action.
 Our brother has not left much in writing by which we may judge of his worth.
 He was so busy.
 He went anywhere, everywhere, if he could only speak for God or for man.
-It was said of Sir Philip Sidney that, "his life was poetry put into action."
+It was said of Sir Philip Sidney that "his life was poetry put into action."
 We may say of our friend, that his life was grace put into exertion.
 He might have lived these many years yet, if he had taken life as easily as many of us do.